An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach: Literature Review

 Detecting phishing attempts early on is critical for businesses nowadays.
 The security of an organization can be significantly increased by machine learning, which can identify potential assaults early on \citep{apruzzese2023role}.
 In ref. \citep{yasin2016intelligent}, a text processing, data mining, and knowledge discovery approach was combined to create an intelligent phishing email detection model.
 They utilized text stemming and WordNet ontology in pre-processing to enrich the model with synonyms and employed five machine learning classification algorithms (J48, Naïve Bayes, Support Vector Machine (SVM), Multi-Layer Perceptron (MLP), and Random Forest (RF)).
 They have notably achieved 99.1\% accuracy with RF and 98.4\% using J48 for an accredited dataset.
 The study \citep{harikrishnan2018machine} employed techniques such as SVD and NMF for feature extraction and dimensionality reduction from legitimate and phishing email text data.
 For the numeric representation of phishing emails, the author integrated TFIDF with the SVD and NMF, and Decision Trees, Logistic Regression, Random Forest, Naive Bayes, K-Nearest Neighbors (KNN), AdaBoost, and SVM have been utilized as classifiers. \cite{hamid2013using} presented a hybrid feature selection technique combining content-based and behaviour-based approaches to detect phishing emails.
 Identifying the behaviour-based features in phishing emails was the main objective of this research because an attacker cannot disguise these types of features.
-They examined the overall process with a phishing dataset that consists of 6923 emails where phishing emails were collected from the Nazario dataset and legitimate emails from the SpamAssassin dataset and achieved 94\% accuracy with this hybrid feature selection technique.
+They examined the overall process with a phishing dataset that consists of 6923 emails, where phishing emails were collected from the Nazario dataset and legitimate emails from the SpamAssassin dataset, and achieved 94\% accuracy with this hybrid feature selection technique.
 With an emphasis on the importance of top-ranking features, the study \citep{zamir2020phishing} examines feature selection methods (GR, IG, Relief-F, RFE) on a dataset of 11,055 phishing sites with 32 attributes.
 To improve classifier accuracy, it suggests new attributes that are generated from the strongest and weakest features.
-A variety of supervised learning methods with differing feature sets are compared, such as RF, SVM, bagging, kNN, Neural Network (NN), and j48.
-The proposed method using RF showed 97.3\% and using stacking achieved 97.4\% accuracy.
+A variety of supervised learning methods with differing feature sets are compared, such as RF, SVM, bagging, kNN, Neural Network (NN), and J48.
+The proposed method using RF showed 97.3\%, and using stacking achieved 97.4\% accuracy. \cite{almomani2013phishing} presented the Phishing Dynamic Evolving Neural Fuzzy Framework (PDENF), which detects and predicts unknown "zero-day" phishing emails with reduced false positive and false negative rates.
+It leverages hybrid and evolving connectionist systems for rapid, lifelong learning, featuring a minimal memory footprint and a simplified rule base for email classification. \cite{salhi2021email} demonstrated a novel email clustering approach that uses information gain techniques to evaluate email attributes, enabling effective differentiation between benign and harmful emails.